Browse our full suite of resources on early childhood development.

 - Reduce stimulation—lights, sights, sounds, and textures—for your baby.
 Sometimes less stimulation leads to less crying, especially for babies with colic.

 - Beware the quick fix.
 Cereal in the bottle?
 Colic drops?
 Rubbing something on baby’s gums?
 There in no evidence to show that these strategies work.
 There is no “magic wand” to stop crying.
-However, if you do decide to try a quick–fix remedy, check with your child’s health care provider first to be sure it is safe.
+However, if you do decide to try a quick–fix remedy, check with the child’s health care provider first to be sure it is safe.

 - Soothe yourself.
 You deserve it.
 Caring for a crying baby can be very stressful.
-But when you take the time to calm yourself, it helps your baby calm down too.
-If you find yourself feeling really frustrated, put your baby in a safe place—like the crib—and take a short break to give yourself the time you need, and deserve, to take a deep breath and calm down.
+But when you take the time to calm yourself, it helps a baby calm down too.
+If you find yourself feeling really frustrated, put the baby in a safe place—like the crib—and take a short break to give yourself the time you need, and deserve, to take a deep breath and calm down.

 - Share your feelings.
 Talk to your partner, friends, and family.
 Look for parent or parent–child groups.
 In some communities there are also child development centers that provide support and guidance to parents struggling with their infants’ excessive crying.
 It can be very helpful to talk to other parents coping with similar challenges both to feel less alone and to share ideas and strategies.
 Ask your health care provider about these resources.